Acworth DUI Lawyer – Acworth DUI Attorney

 Former North DUI Georgia Prosecutor

 If you have been arrested and charged with DUI in Acworth or elsewhere in Cobb County, you need to act fast to save your Georgia driver's license from being suspended.
-To prevent that from happening, you (or your Acworth DUI Lawyer) should file an Administrative License Suspension (ALS) hearing request within ten days of your arrest.
-If this hearing is not requested or is not done so within the ten-day timeframe, your Georgia driver's license will automatically be suspended.
+To prevent that from happening, you (or your Acworth DUI Lawyer) should file an Administrative License Suspension (ALS) hearing request or an ignition interlock device request within thirty days of your arrest.
+If this hearing is not requested or is not done so within the thirty-day timeframe, your Georgia driver's license will automatically be suspended.

 If you are accused of refusing the State's chemical test of your breath, blood, or urine, your license will automatically be suspended for one year with no opportunity for a restricted permit.